VirtoHardiman/note-app/README.md

 **Project name**: Note App

-**Description:** TThis note app builds using React library with the help of Create React App to initialize the project.
+**Description:** This note app builds using React library with the help of Create React App to initialize the project.
 This project builds for Dicoding Beginner React Course submission.

 **Technologies used:**